Rippling/OpenAPIDocs/docs/d-Postman.md

 # Postman

-Postman is a tool for streamlining API collabroation and development.
+Postman is a tool for streamlining API collaboration and development.

 In order to provide an quick path to development, Rippling provides an officially supported Postman collection that can be [accessed here](https://documenter.getpostman.com/view/11475460/T1LQhS1V?version=latest).